Home » Cookies Bars & Candy » Caramel Coconut Pecan Bars

 • Cut the cold butter into the dry ingredients using a hand mixer, food processor, or by hand using a pastry blender.
 Continue until all of the butter is incorporated and the mixture is crumbly.
 Separate out 1 cup and keep chilled.

-• Press the remaining mixture into an 13 x 9 inch non stick metal pan that has been sprayed with a baking spray.
+• Press the remaining mixture into an 13×9 inch non stick metal pan that has been sprayed with a baking spray.

 • Bake for 15 minutes until the edges begin to brown.

-• Meanwhile, using an electric mixer or a whisk, whip together dulce de leche, evaporated milk, egg and salt.
+• Meanwhile, using an electric mixer whip together dulce de leche, evaporated milk, egg and salt.

-• Layer the pecans, toffee bits and coconut over the crust.
+• Remove crust from oven and layer the pecans, toffee bits and coconut over the crust.
 Drizzle the caramel filling evenly on top.

 • Cool completely in the pan on a baking rack before cutting.